louiebao/louiebao.github.io/_drafts/using-t-sql-to-check-against-benfords-law.md

 # Using T-SQL to check against Benford's Law

 ### Benford's Law
 [Benford's law](https://en.wikipedia.org/wiki/Benford%27s_law), the law of the first-digit, is an observation about the frequency distribution of leading digits in many real-life sets of numerical data.
 Benford's Law could be used to detect accounting and expenses fraud.

 In the 2016 movie [The Accountant](https://en.wikipedia.org/wiki/The_Accountant_(2016_film)), Ben Affleck's character uses Benford's Law to expose the theft of funds from a robotics company.

+### T-SQL
 You can use the code snippet below to check the distribution of your data set against Benford's Law.
 Just replace *dbo.num* and *amount* with your table and column names.

 ```sql